powderedd/WineTadah_Mac/README.md

 # Dependencies
 The needed packages are:
-- sudo (probably installed on most systems already, but if not please install it, because even with a supported distro the script won't install it for you)
+- sudo (installed on most macs)
-- The latest wine (obv, preferably wine-staging)
+- The latest wine (get it from)
-- wget
+- wget (also installed on most macs)
-- unzip (for Itteblox only)
+- unzip (probably installed on most macs, idk)

 If you are running any form of Ubuntu (that includes Linux Mint and PopOS), Manjaro, Fedora or Gentoo the script will automatically install the dependencies for you.